sandeepyadavkec/cucumber-protractor-e2e/README.md

 1. Clone or download the cucumber-protractor-e2e-nab framework.

+2. Download dependency using:

+	npm install

-2. Install protractor globally using
+3. Install protractor globally using

 	npm install -g protractor

-3. Test the installation using
+4. Test the installation using

 	protractor --version

-4. From root directory of the framework, start the webdriver using:
+5. From root directory of the framework, start the webdriver using:

 	npm run webdriver

-5. From root directory of the framework, start the tests using command:
+6. From root directory of the framework, start the tests using command:

 	protractor